 UX design is all about solving the problems that users actually have — not about solving the problems we assume users want to be solved.
-That’s why we need to understand users’ feelings and thoughts in a specific situation by using our own experiences to relate theirs.
-That’s when empathy comes into play: the ability to understand and share the feelings of another.
+That’s when empathy comes into play: the ability to understand and share users’ thoughts and feelings in a specific situation by using our own experiences to relate theirs.

 Empathy is a critical part of human-centered design, and it starts at the research stage.
-If you are the one who is conducting interviews, here are a couple of tips to help you empathize better with your participant:
+Here are a few ways to empathize better with your participant during user interviews:

 A good method for developing empathy for users is creating empathy maps.
 We’ll cover how you can make your own empathy map step by step and demonstrate what they’re useful for.